data-drift/data-drift/tools/datagit/README.md

 To get started with Datagit, follow these steps:

-1. Create a new repository on GitHub called `datagit` with a README file.
+1. Create a new repository on GitHub called `datagit` (or whatever other name you prefer) with a README file.
 2. Generate a personal access token on GitHub that has access to the `datagit` repository.
 You can do this by going to your GitHub settings, selecting "Developer settings", and then "Personal access tokens".
 Click "Generate new token" and give it the necessary permissions (content and pull requests).
 3. In your data pipelines, when relevant, call `store_metric` with the following parameters
    - a github client with your token Github("Token")